Culture

 Hudson’s Bay Company has taken the following steps to ensure our associates receive training on Ontario’s accessibility laws and on human rights legislation as it relates to people with disabilities, which includes training:

-• during onboarding for all new hires in Ontario and includes (i) the Ontario Human Rights Code and (ii) “Welcoming Customers with Disabilities” eLearning courses on the Company’s learning management system; and
+• During onboarding for all new hires in Ontario and includes (i) the Ontario Human Rights Code and (ii) “Welcoming Customers with Disabilities” eLearning courses on the Company’s learning management system; and

-• be provided in a way that best suits the needs and responsibilities of our associates.
+• Be provided in a way that best suits the needs and responsibilities of our associates.

 Kiosks